asn42/website/content/documentation/association/modification_des_statuts/index.en.md

 +++
-title = "Modification des statuts de l'association" description = "Documentation à propos des modifications des statuts de l'" [extra] untranslated = "documentation/association/modification_des_statuts/index.fr.md" translations = [
+title = "Modification of the association status" description = "Documentation about changing the status of " [extra] untranslated = "documentation/association/modification_des_statuts/index.fr.md" translations = [